 We can compute the voltage by multiplying the duty cycle by the high logic voltage (approximately 3.3 V).
-This is the average voltage of the dac signal and thus also the average voltage of the analog input voltage.
+This is the average voltage of the dac signal on pin 2 and therefore also the analog input voltage on pin 3 since the two voltages are the same.